Marx-wrld/Social-Link/README.md

 # Social-Link
-A simple social link project in tailwind CSS.
+A simple developer's social link project in tailwind CSS, that contains links to every social media account that he/she can be reached.